Evergreen: Efficient Claim Verification for Semantic Aggregates: Experimental Evaluation

-\textbf{Provenance and Semantic Operator Quality.} To understand how \system's provenance and semantic operators degrade with weaker models, we measure provenance precision and per-operator quality (Table~\ref{tab:component_quality}).
-All metrics are micro-averaged across queries, pooling raw counts before computing each metric.
-Provenance precision is the proportion of returned tokens that are correct---a positive token $(\tuple, \formula, \top)$ is correct if $\formula(\tuple) = \top$ according to the reference, and dually for a negative token $(\tuple, \formula, \bot)$.
-We report provenance precision rather than recall because \system\ intentionally returns a minimal set of provenance tokens; thus, we only require that the provenance is correct, not exhaustive.
-Filter quality is measured by precision, recall, and F1, treating tuples selected by the reference's filter as the positive class.
-Map accuracy is the proportion of map operator outputs that match the reference. \evgopt\ with Opus nearly matches \evgunopt\ across all metrics, achieving 0.99 for provenance precision, filter F1, and map accuracy.
-Quality degrades gracefully with model cost: all Claude models remain at least 0.96 across the three metrics, while Llama ranges from 0.71 to 0.97.
+\textbf{Provenance and Semantic Operator Quality.} To understand how \system's provenance and semantic operators degrade with weaker models, we execute the reference queries with \evgunopt\ and \evgopt\ across LLMs and measure provenance precision and per-operator quality (Table~\ref{tab:component_quality}).
+Semantic filter and map quality are micro-averaged over distinct semantic operators, while provenance precision is pooled across all queries.
+Provenance precision is the proportion of returned tokens that are correct: a positive token $\postoken_{\tuple}$ is correct if $\formula(\tuple) = \top$ according to the reference, and dually for a negative token $\negtoken_{\tuple}$.
+We report precision rather than recall because \system\ intentionally returns non-exhaustive provenance tokens; we therefore require provenance to be correct, not complete.
+We measure filter quality by precision, recall, and F1, treating tuples selected by the reference's filter as the positive class.
+Map accuracy is the proportion of map outputs that match the reference. \evgopt\ with Opus closely tracks \evgunopt: it matches provenance precision at 0.94 and has comparable filter precision (0.99 vs.\ 0.98).
+Similarity filtering modestly reduces filter recall to 0.90 from 0.97, lowering filter F1 to 0.94 from 0.98, while map accuracy dips slightly to 0.94 from 0.96.
+Quality then degrades gracefully as the model weakens: filter F1 and map accuracy remain at least 0.90 and 0.88, respectively, across all models, while provenance precision is the most sensitive, dropping to 0.82 from 0.94.

-\textbf{Ablation Study.} We evaluate the contribution of each optimization by performing a leave-one-out ablation study using Haiku, disabling one optimization at a time while keeping the others enabled.
-Each optimization is evaluated only on the claims to which it applies.
-Figure~\ref{fig:ablation} reports the resulting cost and latency multipliers relative to the fully optimized configuration.
-Note that disabling early stopping effectively disables relevance sorting and estimation with CSs since neither provides benefit when all tuples are processed.
+\textbf{Ablation Study.} We evaluate the contribution of each optimization by performing a leave-one-out ablation study with Haiku, disabling one optimization while keeping the others enabled.
+Figure~\ref{fig:ablation} reports the resulting cost multipliers relative to the fully optimized configuration; we summarize each optimization by the geometric mean of these ratios over its applicable claims.
+Note that disabling early stopping effectively disables relevance sorting and estimation.